News, Insights, and more on Industrial IoT

 Autonomous vehicles using geospatial sensors to detect hazards around them

 These are just the four main types of industrial IoT sensors.
 There are many specialty sensors designed for specific use cases with wide measurement capabilities.
-Specialty sensors are often compound sensors which combine capabilities across the four areas described above.
+Specialty sensors are often compound sensors that combine capabilities across the four areas described above.

 Using the many standard and specialty sensors available, you can measure almost any industrial process.

 Before we move on, you should keep in mind that most sensors don’t actually produce a signal that can be used by IoT networks.
 So, when we discuss IoT sensor manufacturers, we will focus on those who manufacture transmitters with integrated sensors.

 Transmitters use edge compute to convert raw sensor signals about industrial processes into something meaningful or useful, usually an analog electrical signal (e.g. 4-20 mA, 0-5V, etc.) or a serial or internet protocol (e.g. Modbus, TCP/IP, etc.)

 IoT transmitters convert raw sensor signals into usable standards